 - Underneath your Cockapoo’s paw could be among the most matted areas since this area is tough to brush on a daily basis.
 I usually try to shave as much hair beneath the paw as possible.
 With a #10 blade size or utilizing no blade would be the smartest choice.

-- In case your Cockapoo does not like their paws groomed and they’re continuously moving, you may have to use your shears or scissors
+- In case your Cockapoo does not like its paws groomed and they’re continuously moving, you may have to use your shears or scissors

 - Use the shears to cut around the sides of a Cockapoo’s paw.
 This also gives the hair a nice uniform round look.
 You can also touch up various places that you missed with the razor.

 Cockapoo Ear Grooming